smartdevicelink/sdl_evolution/proposals/nnnn-get-interior-data-resumption.md

 ## Impact on existing code

 Impacts resumption component and basic sequences of SDL usage.
+No changes needed in Proxy or HMI.
+Some changes required for WebHMI for testing error response.

 ## Alternatives considered

-Do not to resume interior vehicle data.
+Don't resume interior vehicle data